-➤ Each class has - or has easy access to - a set of Bibles or Bible Stories, at an appropriate level for the age of the children.

-- ➤ Books for assembly ideas, commentaries and other curricular texts, along with DVDs, posters, artefacts and liturgical objects stored in the RE cupboard. - ➤ Each class has links to curriculum and ICT resources provided on the Come and See website. - ➤ Topic boxes containing artefacts, books and resources for other major faiths are stored in the RE cupboard. - Each class has its own 'Come and See' scheme of work file and access through the 'Come and See' website to other resources. - Collections of school liturgies, masses and hymns are available on the school network. - ➤ Altar vessels and vestments belonging to school are stored in the RE cupboard. - Multi-cultural and multi-faith stories and information texts for children are kept in the library
+- Each class has or has easy access to a set of Bibles or Bible Stories, at an - appropriate level for the age of the children. - Books for assembly ideas, commentaries, and other curricular texts, along with DVDs, posters, artefacts, and liturgical objects stored in the RE cupboard. - Topic boxes containing artefacts, books and resources for other major faiths are - stored in the RE cupboard. - 'To see you more clearly' guidance. - Collections of school liturgies, masses and hymns are available on the school network. - Altar vessels and vestments belonging to school are stored in the RE cupboard. - Multi-cultural and multi-faith stories and information texts for children are kept enhancing learning.